Updated: April 15th, 2020

 Continually changing technology has paved the way for many opportunities.
 One of those opportunities is the ability to allow your employees to work remotely or hire remote-only positions.
 Many companies are taking advantage of the added benefits working remotely offers both to the employee and the organization.
-A recent study performed by Upwork predicts that in ten years more than one-third of US workers will be working from home.

 While there are many positives around the idea of remote workers, employees who work from home are not without challenges.
 Leaders struggle to stay connected with and engage remote workers on a deeper level.
 When remote members of a team encountered common workplace challenges, 84% said the concern dragged on for a few days or more, while 47% admitted to letting it drag on for weeks or more.
 It’s important to try out several tactics when looking to improve remote workers’ overall employee experience.
 To stay ahead of the game, make sure to apply the feedback your employees give you as well as to match all of your initiatives to your company culture.
 Ensuring remote employees remain engaged, committed, productive, and connected takes some extra care.
 Keep reading to see our 7 Ways to Improve the Employee Experience for your Remote Workers!